-If a tertiary riser cage is installed, you can install the serial port into the slot 6.
+If a tertiary riser cage is installed, you can install the serial port into slot 6.

-Before installing this option, be sure that you have the following: The components included with the hardware option kit
+Before you perform this procedure, make sure that you have the following items available:

-- 1. Power down the server.

-- 2. Do one of the following:
+- Power down the server. - Do one of the following:

 - Disconnect each power cord from the power source.

 - Disconnect each power cord from the server.

-- 3. Do one of the following:
+- Do one of the following:

 - Extend the server from the rack.

 - Remove the server from the rack.

+- Remove the access panel.

-- 5. Do one of the following: - If a tertiary riser cage is not installed, install the serial port.
+- If a tertiary riser cage is not installed, perform the following steps: 5.

+- a.
+Remove the serial port blank.